awaisrauf/salman-h-khan.github.io/index.md

 # News!

+* Our paper on image-set classification has been accepted by IJCV, Springer [Feb'17]
 * Two papers on scene classification accepted for publication in IEEE TIP.
 [Jul'16]
 * My paper on shadow detection and removal has now been accepted by IEEE TPAMI.
 [Nov'15]
 * My paper on semantic labeling of indoor scenes has now been accepted by IJCV, Springer.
 [Oct'15]
 * One paper accepted in ICCV 2015, Santiago, Chile.
 [Aug'15]

-* My cuboid detection paper will appear in IEEE CVPR 2015, Boston.
+[//]: # * My cuboid detection paper will appear in IEEE CVPR 2015, Boston.
 [Jun'15]

 # Contact Details:

 7 London Circuit, Tower A, Level 1 (L1-37)
 Canberra, ACT 2601, Australia
 Phone: +61 2 6218 3708